huynguy-db/arcion-docs/content/docs/sources/source-setup/SAP_ASE.md

 - DDL Replication isn't supported.
 - Running [`merge` operations](https://help.sap.com/docs/SAP_ASE/e0d4539d39c34f52ae9ef822c2060077/ab389f37bc2b10149bb5c3bafec694a1.html?version=16.0.4.2) during CDC results in a non-recoverable error.
 To sync the target database again, you must run `reinit` or `full` snapshot again.
 - View Replication is not supported for real-time replication but possible for snapshot replication.
-- To avoid clogging source database, we need to set `fetch-interval-s` to a value greater than or equal to `10` seconds.
-This pauses the Extractor thread for `fetch-interval-s` seconds before extracting the next batch of logs.
 - It's not possible to manually reset truncation point.

 #### Handling secondary truncation point